AI Agency Referral Strategy: How to Build a Referral Machine

 On the call, clarify:

-- What triggers indicate a client should be referred to you (job postings, scaling challenges, specific complaints)
+- What triggers indicate a client should be referred to you (job postings, scaling challenges, specific complaints about manual processes)

 Nurturing Partner Relationships